How to Test Garage Door Sensors

-You can also explore various heater options to your garage warm during the winter months.
+You can also explore various heater options to keep your garage warm during the winter months.
 Think about the amount of space you have in your garage and shop around accordingly.

 If you’re scarce on space, you may even want to consider a wall-mounted heater.
-Mounted electric heaters are easier to install than a forced-air heating system, so you may be able to install it on your own.
+Mounted electric heaters are easier to install than a forced-air heating system, so you may be able to install them on your own.
 However, you could also go with a forced air heater or convection heater.

 For convenience, a portable space heater or propane heater could work best since they come in various sizes, making it easy to find one that works for your space and meets your heating needs.
 Unit heaters are also compact and relatively simple to install, and you can choose to run it on electricity or gas.
 You may opt to put in a mini-split heat pump to save even more energy.